|Best chef knife set overall||Global 8-inch Chef's Knife||SEE IT||

 - Best Japanese knives set: Yaxell Mon 6-piece Knife Set

 - Best carbon steel knife: Wüsthof Classic High Carbon Steel 3 Piece Chef’s Knife Set

-- Best budget knife set: enowo Chef Knife Ultra Sharp Kitchen Knife Set
+- Best budget: enowo Chef Knife Ultra Sharp Kitchen Knife Set

-What to look for when choosing the chef knife for you
+What to look for when choosing the best chef knives for you

 That’s not a knife—this is a knife!
 (Please disregard if you happen to be holding a knife while reading this.)
 The best chef knife isn’t one size fits all, but there are certain key qualities to look out for when you want to buy good kitchen knives.